In this chapter we’ll explore how to maintain the balance between blocking fraudsters and letting legitimate customers pay unhindered.

 It’s common for fraudsters to use stolen credentials across multiple businesses.
 They can test a credit card at a music streaming site in the US and then use it to purchase an airline ticket from Germany to Japan.
 The trick is to work with a risk management solution that spans multiple markets and industries.
 That way a single fraudster can be tracked across multiple accounts on its platform.

-3D Secure is that step in the payment flow when you’re redirected to a “Verified by Visa” or “Mastercard Secure Code” page.
+3D Secure is that step in the payment flow when you’re redirected to a “Visa Secure” or “Mastercard Secure Code” page.

 It was developed by the major global card networks as an additional security layer.
 If you use it, the liability shifts from you to the card issuers, so you won’t be liable for any fraudulent chargebacks.
 But it can also be a conversion-killer, especially on mobile.

 The best approach is to use Dynamic 3D Secure, where transactions are assessed in real time and only those that meet agreed criteria will pass 3D Secure.

 Customize your fraud prevention strategy based on your specific business needs (industry, business model, countries of operation, sales channels, customer payment preferences, etc.).
 So, rather than applying 3D Secure to all transactions, you can use it selectively on high-value or high-risk transactions.